yegor256/blog/_posts/2020/jul/2020-07-29-open-source-etiquette.md

 readers digest the content faster and with more pleasure.
 After you learn Markdown, I'd suggest reading this blog post by Aaron Stannard from PetaBridge:
 [How to Use Github Professionally](https://petabridge.com/blog/use-github-professionally/).

+**Address Your Comments**.
+Always, without any exceptions, start your comments (either in a pull request or in an issue) with GitHub nickname of the person you talk to.
+If you don't do this, the message will not reach the person's inbox and most likely will be lost.
+People who are active in GitHub receive hundreds of emails every day from from GitHub: they don't read them.
+They only read what lands into their "Notifications."

 **Say Please, Thanks, and Sorry**.
 [According](https://nypost.com/2014/02/15/popes-advice-to-couples-say-please-thanks-and-sorry/)